18F/identity-idp/docs/sdk-upgrade.md

 #### For the next 1 hour

-After 15 minutes, per our handbook [Production in the Deploy instructions](https://handbook.login.gov/articles/appdev-deploy.html#production), you may remove the old servers.
-This will remove us from a 50/50 state.
+After 15 minutes, per our [production deploy instructions](https://handbook.login.gov/articles/appdev-deploy.html#production), you may remove the old servers.
+This take us back out from a 50/50 deployment state.
 These commands are for **production only**.

 ```zsh
 aws-vault exec prod-power -- ./bin/scale-remove-old-instances prod idp